We aim to ensure that our curriculum:

 We have weekly Key Stage assemblies to establish a strong school ethos, supported by effective year group support throughout the school.
 We also provide extra activities beyond the classroom to ensure pupils’ SMSC development.

-We encourage our pupils to regard people of all faiths, races and cultures with respect and tolerance.
+We encourage our pupils to treat all people with protected charateristics covered by the Equality Act 2010 with respect and tolerance.

 Year 6-7 Transition